chenghaopeng/desktop-entry-edit/README.md

 Framework: Qt5.12

-## What I want it be in the future?
+## What I want it to be in the future?

 1. More items can be supported, and items with tag as well.